BouyguesTelecom/trilogy/packages/assets/README.md

 1. `optimise:icons`: This script uses [SVGO](https://github.com/svg/svgo) to optimize all icons in the `assets/icons/all` directory.
 The optimized icons are stored in `lib/icons/all`.

-2. `build`: This script first deletes the `lib` directory (if it exists).
-Then, it runs the `optimise:icons` script, compiles Typescript files, and finally, copies all fonts from `assets/fonts/` to `lib/fonts/`.
+2. `build`: This script runs the `optimise:icons` script, compiles Typescript files, and finally, copies all fonts from `assets/fonts/` to `lib/fonts/`.

-3. `pack`: This script runs the `npm pack` command which creates a tarball (.tgz file) of the package.

 ## License